Tuesday, October 14, 2025

 Germany got her wheat supply from Romania, copper from Serbia, cotton fats and other vital products from Turkey.

 The Turks had ample warning to make the Gallipoli Peninsula almost impregnable.
 This was the key to the Dardanelles.
-Instead of dividing the force into 9 different parts of the peninsula they should have brought all the force onto the area later called the ANZAC to seize the Sari Bair heights.
+Instead of dividing the force into 9 different parts of the peninsula the British should have brought all the force onto the area later called the ANZAC to seize the Sari Bair heights.
 When they initially landed with cool weather their was no difficulty of water which by the heat of August became an acute problem.

 In Egypt, John Maxwell the Commander-in -chief was looking for a suitable officer to command this Jewish unit.
 Many hundreds of people had fled Palestine to escape the wrath of the Turks when WW1 began and came to Egypt.
 People of Russian nationality but of Jewish faith.
 March 1915 Patterson was appointed to the job and the Corp had the blessing of the Grand Rabbi of Alexandria Professor Rahpael della Pergola.
 They also received a telegram of support from Israel Zangwill (1864 to 1926 a leading British writer).
 The troops were sworn in at the refugee Camp of Gabari near Alexandria.
 (Note 1882: British forces invaded Egypt after a nationalist uprising and occupied the country to secure British financial interests and strategic control of the Suez Canal.)

 The Corp would be roughly 500 men with 20 riding horses for officers and 750 mules for transport work.
 They had 5 British officers and 8 Jewish officers.
 Captain Trumpeldor had been a hero in the Russian army in the siege of Port Arthur, where he had lost his right arm and received the Order of George in gold from the Tzar.
 Dr. Levontin was appointed chief surgeon and was to form the medical unit.
 Some of the drilling was done using Hebrew words.
-The men were armed with rifles bayonets and ammunition capture from the Turks when the made a futile assault on the Suez Canal.
+The men were armed with rifles bayonets and ammunition, captured from the Turks when the made a futile assault on the Suez Canal.
 Initially the Jewish leaders were upset as the wanted combat positions but Trumpeldor who was a hardened soldier understood that anyone no matter what you do on the battlefront is in combat.

 Horse and mules had to be fed and watered 3 times a day and men had to be trained to saddle and unsaddle, load and unload the packs.
 General Ian Hamilton was the Commander in Chief of the Mediterranean came for an inspection a few days before they embarked.
 An Alexandria firm was ordered to make thousand of Kerosene oil cans to transport water and wooden frames were ordered to fit the pack saddles each mule would carry 4 of these full cans of water.
 The mules were to carry ammunition, food and supplies to the men on the firing line.
 They never lost one mule to sickness on Gallipoli.
 The location of battle was in sight of the plains of Troy where Homer immortalized the Greek battles.
 It took 3 days to disembark their supplies ,due to lack of tugs, and they had to guard the gear as it came on shore.
 Much of the work of delivering the supplies was done in darkness.
 Each mule could carry about 2000 cartridges.
 Muleteers were always helping fallen mules and readjusting their loads.
 The food was boxes of tinned beef , cheese biscuits and jam.

 Amongst the French there was a Battalion of Zouaves originally from North Africa and kept their unique dress, and also Senegalese.
-The had to level land to make a camp and found a well under demolished house and were worried it was poisoned so got a Turkish prisoner to drink it first.
+They had to level land to make a camp and found a well under demolished house and were worried it was poisoned so got a Turkish prisoner to drink it first.
 The water was suitable for both mules and people to drink.
 For fuel the used the packaging cases.

 A French sentry stopped one of the muleteers and found he spoke no understandable language and decided he was a spy (he spoke only Russian and Hebrew)also he had a Turkish rifle, bayonet and cartridges and they were about to execute him but the sergeant in charge saw this and spoke an excellent French and saved him.
-After that Patterson made sure that if his soldiers could not speak English they must never go out of the camp unless accompanied by an interpreter.
+After that Patterson made sure that if his soldiers could who not speak English they must never go out of the camp unless accompanied by an interpreter.

 Some 40 mules relieved of their loads when Turks began to bombarded.
 The mules broke loose and galloped off into the darkness.
 Unbeknown to them Turks were creeping up to ambush the camp and they thought this was a cavalry charge against them and began shooting.
-Our troops immediately opened fire on the Turks In case of an attack some mules were always kept saddles in relays.
+Our troops immediately opened fire on the Turks In case of an attack some mules always kept saddles in relays.
 On several occasions the Zion troops jumped into trenches and helped firing back at an attack.

 The German Taube a monoplane used for reconnaissance and looked like a dove and kept flying over.